Outdoor Learning vs Screen Time: What Research Says About Early Childhood Development

 Why Outdoor Learning Supports Brain Development

 Natural environments provide a combination of experiences that are difficult to replicate indoors or digitally.
-Outdoor learning environments support:
+Outdoor learning environments support:- motor development through climbing, balancing, and running

 - sensory integration through natural textures and sounds